gotthardp/lorawan-server/doc/Infrastructure.md

  * *Antenna Gain (dBi)* can be set to ensure the *TX Power* + *Antenna Gain* is below the maximal allowed Equivalent Isotropic Radiated Power (EIRP) for the given region.
+ * *Group*, which is an opaque string with application-specific settings.
  * *Description* for your convenience.
  * *Location* and *Altitude* of the gateway

 For the status:
+ * *Alerts* that may need your attention:
+   * `disconnected` when no UDP packet has been received from the gateway for more than 20 sec
  * *Last RX* contains a timestamp of the last received packet.
 A gateway is considered dead if it didn't sent anything for more than 60 seconds.
  * *Delays* graph shows network (LAN) delay between the gateway and the server measured during the [`PULL_RESP`](https://github.com/Lora-net/packet_forwarder/blob/master/PROTOCOL.TXT#L274) sequence.
 Note this requires packet_forwarder v3.0 or higher.
+ * *Transmissions* graph shows how much did the gateway transmit in past hour.
+   This is useful to monitor regulatory compliance.

 The *NetID* and *SubID* are used to create DevAddr of OTAA devices.
 Each DevAddr is composed of 7 LSB of NetID, followed by *X* *SubID* bits, followed by 25-*X*